 To view the FCC Rules and E911 Regulations for VoIP 911, click here (http://www.fcc.gov/cgb/voip911order.pdf).

-Many states have adopted – or are considering – legislation to regulate 911 service as it applies to enterprises.
-These regulations vary from basic guidelines concerning access to 911 and dialing prefixes, to specific requirements regarding notifications and detailed location delivery to the Public Safety Answering Point (PSAP).
+Many states have laws and regulations regarding 911 service as it applies to enterprises.
+These laws and regulations vary from basic guidelines concerning access to 911 and dialing prefixes, to specific requirements regarding notifications and detailed location delivery to the Public Safety Answering Point (PSAP).
 Enterprises operating in states that have implemented or are considering 911 regulations should work with their advisors to ensure that they have taken adequate measures to attain compliance with any applicable or pending 911 legislation.

-The following are general summaries of applicable E911 regulations by state, as well as links to the 911 legislation or regulations themselves.
+The following are general summaries of applicable E911 laws and regulations by state, as well as links to the 911 legislation or regulations themselves.
 These summaries should not be taken as official records of state law, but are instead for informational use only.
-Again, West recommends that organizations work with their regulatory advisors and legal teams to understand how these 911 regulations will impact their operations.
+Again, West recommends that organizations work with their regulatory advisors and legal teams to understand how these 911 laws and regulations will impact their operations.

 For a downloadable summary please Click Here.

 Existing E911 Legislation

 |Alaska||A municipality may require MLTS operators to provide enhanced 911 service.
 Learn more: